MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/plan-grouping.md

 ::: zone pivot="windows"

 For Windows devices:
-- Applications and policies targeted to a *device dynamic group* based on [an Autopilot *Group Tag*](/autopilot/enrollment-autopilot) will be applied to the devices as soon as they are enrolled in Intune, before users signs in.<br><br>This can be useful in bulk enrollment scenarios, where devices are enrolled without requiring users to sign in.
+- Applications and policies targeted to a *device dynamic group* based on [an Autopilot *Group Tag*](/autopilot/enrollment-autopilot) will be applied to the devices as soon as they are enrolled in Intune, before users signs in.
+  This can be useful in bulk enrollment scenarios, where devices are enrolled without requiring users to sign in.
 Devices can be configured and prepared in advance, before distribution.

 - Applications and policies targeted to a *device dynamic group* based on other attributes will be applied to the devices after they are enrolled in Intune, after users gain access to the device.

 ::: zone-end